-I like what you have said, Stranger; and I particularly like your manner of tacking on the beginning of your new discourse to the end of the former one.
+Cle.
+I like what you have said, Stranger-and I particularly like your manner of tacking on the beginning of your new discourse to the end of the former one.

-Thus far, then, the old men's rational pastime has 769gone off well.
+Ath.
+Thus far, then, the old men's rational pastime has gone off well.

+Cle.
 You mean, I suppose, their serious and noble pursuit?

+Ath.
 Perhaps; but I should like to know whether you and I are agreed about a certain thing.

+Cle.
 About what thing?

-You know the endless labour which painters expend upon their pictures-they are always putting in or taking out colours, or whatever be the term which artists employ; they seem as if they would never cease touching up their works, which are always being made brighter and more beautiful.
+Ath.
+You know. the endless labour which painters expend upon their pictures-they are always putting in or taking out colours, or whatever be the term which artists employ; they seem as if they would never cease touching up their works, which are always being made brighter and more beautiful.